Rahul Singh and Naresh Agarwal highlight the real-life extraordinary journeys of Indians in Singapore in their book, 'Towards Ikigai'.

 Each story has a similar starting point and chronicles the subject finding his own calling in dance, filmmaking, entrepreneurship, mountaineering, philanthropy, research, and even monkhood.

-The list of stories include the tales of Pranoti, Founder of Rotimatic; Anoj Viswanathan, CEO of Milaap; Manik Gupta, Chief Product Officer of Uber, Abhishek Gupta, Founder of Telco CircleLife, etc.
+The list of stories includes the tales of Pranoti, Founder of Rotimatic; Anoj Viswanathan, CEO of Milaap; Manik Gupta, Chief Product Officer of Uber, Abhishek Gupta, Founder of Telco CircleLife, etc.

 They include six stories of entrepreneurship and innovation (Abhishek Gupta, Gautam Rao, Jason Noronha, Manik Gupta, Pranoti Nagarkar-Israni, and Sudhanshu Ahuja), four of social entrepreneurship/philanthropy/helping children (Aarti Kumar, Anoj Viswanathan, Sayan Chaudhuri, and Vishrut Jain), four of dance (Baisakhi Saha, Kiran Kumar, Praneeth Namburi, and Sussan De), two of academia (Karthik Natarajan and Naresh Agarwal), two of public policy (Nitin Pai and Puneet Gulati), two of love for nature (Anuj Jain and John Gomes), and other stories ranging from the corporate world (Surya Ramkumar) to film-making (Varun Viswanath) to flying (Saurabh Wadhawan) to spirituality (Swami Turiyananda) to self-acceptance (Kurien Kalarickal).